Pose tracking: Optical tracking

 Optical tracking uses cameras placed on or around the headset to determine position and orientation based on computer vision algorithms.
 This method is based on the same principle as stereoscopic human vision.
-When a person looks at an object using binocular vision, he/she is able to define approximately at what distance the object is placed due to the difference in perspective between the two eyes.
+When a person looks at an object using binocular vision, they are able to define approximately at what distance the object is placed due to the difference in perspective between the two eyes.
 In optical tracking, cameras are calibrated to determine the distance to the object and its position in space.
 Optical systems are reliable and relatively inexpensive, but they can be difficult to calibrate.
 Furthermore, the system requires a direct line of light without occlusions, otherwise it will receive wrong data.

 Optical tracking can be done either with or without markers.
 Tracking with markers involves targets with known patterns to serve as reference points, and cameras constantly seek these markers and then use various algorithms (for example, POSIT algorithm) to extract the position of the object.
 Markers can be visible, such as printed QR codes, but many use infrared (IR) light that can only be picked up by cameras.
 Active implementations feature markers with built-in IR LED lights which can turn on and off to sync with the camera, making it easier to block out other IR lights in the tracking area.
 Passive implementations are retroreflectors which reflect the IR light back towards the source with little scattering.
 Markerless tracking does not require any pre-placed targets, instead using the natural features of the surrounding environment to determine position and orientation.